 Your solution should be simple enough to use that there won’t be a steep learning curve when you’re figuring out how to create a workflow.
 The last thing you want to do is to create more processes to implement a process.
 The point here is to make things easier for everyone.

 Because this is just the first step to moving your business to a digital workflow, think about how your solution can be used in the future to digitize other processes you’ve identified earlier.
-A good digital automated workflow solution will often cover many areas of an organization––from sales and marketing to HR and finance.
+Simple workflow software will often cover many areas of an organization––from sales and marketing to HR and finance.

 Step 2: Set your workflow KPIs